fpjspro/fingerprintjs.com/content/index/payment-fraud.md

     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
     isCtaButton: false
   - subheader: Developer-friendly integrations
-    content: "FingerprintJS' API and webhooks is designed to be integrated with your existing website architecture, and payment processing platform.
+    content: "FingerprintJS' API and webhooks are designed to be integrated with your existing website architecture, and payment processing platform.
       Whether you have a Shopify store or a custom build, incorporate our highly accurate fingerprinting service where it is needed.   "
     image: /img/uploads/fpjs-snippet-code.png
     isImageAfterText: false